-The Sport Integrity Commission is working on a single Integrity Code for the whole sport and recreation sector, informed by the most recent public consultation process that closed in November 2024.
+The Sport Integrity Commission is working on a single Integrity Code for the whole sport and recreation sector.
+From 23 September to 15 November 2024 the Integrity Code was open for public consultation.

 The national constitution template provides an example of how a national organisation might enable the effective application of an integrity code across a sport/recreation.